 Since I had no intention to end up with the same old shit that's all over the internet (I don't dissect the Euronymous murder, and I only brush past all the ideological stuff about Vikings and other ancient pagans), I started with a (probably inept and small) selection of occult music from the centuries before Venom conjured up the term Black Metal in 1982.
 And I end up in the present tense.
 Here's how I structured it all:

-All of this is intertwined with my personal ideas about the different interpretations of black metal (both good and bad, both 'black', 'brown', 'grey' and 'white' ideologies, both ideologically and musically centered, etc.), the schizm between non-commercial and commercial music with an occult message (let's say from the outskirts of Enbilulugugal to Slipknot) and the connected generation gap, the use and misuse of terms, the invention of moronic subsubgenres, various other annoyances, lots of references to Dutch bands that have made their mark (or should have), and memories of shows, tours, video's, people, my old bands, and anything I found relevant to the narrative.
-To give the whole thing more weight, I used lots of illustrative and reference footnotes, and quotes from a varying bulk of sources (old and new, true and false, pulp lyrics and scientific literature, rational and conspirational, pro and anti, in and out of their context), without steering clear from mean streaks of sarcasm and/or balancing on the edge of political (in)correctness...
+All of this is intertwined with my personal ideas about the different interpretations of black metal (both good and bad, both 'black', 'brown', 'grey', and 'white' ideologies, both ideologically and musically centered, etc.), the schizm between non-commercial and commercial music with an occult message (let's say from the outskirts of Enbilulugugal to depths of Slipknot) and the connected generation gap, the use and misuse of terms, the invention of moronic subsubgenres, various other annoyances, lots of references to Dutch bands that have made their mark (or should have), and memories of shows, tours, video's, people, my old bands, and anything I found relevant to the narrative.
+To give the whole thing more weight, I used lots of illustrative and reference footnotes, and quotes from a varying bulk of sources (old and new, true and false, pulp lyrics and scientific literature, rational and conspirational, pro and anti, in and out of their context, readable and watchable), without steering clear from mean streaks of sarcasm and/or balancing on the edge of political (in)correctness...

-To top it all off, I include a 500 song playlist for your (dis)comfort, to make clear what the Hell I mean at times.
+To top it all off, I include a 666 song playlist for your (dis)comfort, to make clear what the Hell I mean at times.
 (MP3 DVD-R not included; I don't own the rights!)

 In short, it will probably offend as much people as it will entertain, but I just had to get it off my chest!